syst3mctl/go-google-service/Readme.md

 ## Custom Mail Sending Function

-`go-google-service` includes a custom mail sending function to extend its functionality beyond the Google Docs API.
-You can utilize this function to send emails from your Go application with ease.
+This package provides a convenient way to send emails using customizable templates and SMTP credentials.
+It leverages the gomail library for email functionality.

 ## Sending credentials
 To send emails, you'll need to set up SendingCredentials which includes information like sender email, recipient email, password, subject, template path, and optional CC/BCC recipients.